PaloAltoNetworks/aws-transit-vpc/documentation/deployment-doc.md

   c.
 Provide the "TransitAWSAccountNumber".

   d.
-Provide "LambdaFunctionsBucketName" which is having lamda.zip file in Subscriber account.
+Provide "LambdaFunctionsBucketName" which is having lambda.zip file in Subscriber account.

   e.
-Next, for the “sshKey” parameter, select the SSH Key from the dropdown, to be used to launch the PA servers.
+Next, for the “sshKey” parameter, select the SSH Key from the drop-down, to be used to launch the PA servers.

   f.
-For the parameters “az1” and “az2”, select the two availability zones from the dropdowns, to be used to create the Transit VPC subnets and in turn launch the PA servers into.
+For the parameters “az1” and “az2”, select the two availability zones from the dropdowns, to be used to create the Transit VPC subnets and in turn, launch the PA servers into.
+  g.
+Provide "CloudTrailS3BucketName".
+Creates a S3-Bucket Name for storing the CloudTrails logs.
+NOTE: Dont USE Capital letters, and S3 bucket names are globally unique, regardless of the AWS Region and AWS Account.
+So please prepend/append your aws account number to the name of bucket to avoid stack creation failure.

 7. Below screenshot indicates the parameters with default values.
 ![alt text](images/subscriber_default_parameters.png "Default parameters")